mulle-sde/mulle-craft/dox/mulle-build.md

-#### Options
+#### Flags

-Option            | Description                                   |
+Flag              | Description                                   |
 ------------------|-----------------------------------------------|
+-c                | Check for dependencies presence in /usr/local before fetching |
 -d                | Build debug                                   |
 -n                | Dry run, don't actually execute               |
--ni               | Do not install                                |
 -v                | Verbose                                       |
 -vv               | Very verbose                                  |
 -vvv              | Extremely verbose                             |
 -t                | Trace shell script                            |
--nb               | Do not build dependencies via mulle-bootstrap. mulle-bootstrap will fetch only embedded repositories.
+-nbd              | Do not build dependencies via mulle-bootstrap. mulle-bootstrap will fetch only embedded repositories.
 This is useful if the dependencies are installed by brew or some other package manager.  |
 -m &lt;exe&gt;    | Specify the make program to use               |
 -p &lt;prefix&gt; | Installation prefix                           |